andrejjh/bireme/README.md

 * André Heughebaert, GBIF Belgium

 ## Calendar
-Project starts in September 2017 and will end in May 2018.
+Project starts in September 2017 and ends in May 2018.
+Two workshops are foreseen:
+1. *Defining scope and methodology of national use cases*
+2. *Analysing national use cases and proposing improvements*

 ## Contact
 Please contact [André Heughebaert](mailto:a.heughebaert@biodiversity.be) for further information on the project.